ioBroker/ioBroker.docs/docs/en/admin/instances.md

 For adapters that are started time-controlled, the time when this adapter should start is entered here.
 This scheduling is in the format of a cron job.
 To change, click on the button with the three dots.
 An input window opens with a lot of additional information and help.

 ### 11 - restart
-Using the clock icon, a schedule can also be created here when this instance should be restarted.
+The clock icon can also be used to create a schedule when this instance should be restarted.

 This column is only visible in expert mode!